-On February 22, 2021, Ms. Valerie Banner informed our Board of Directors that after four years of excellent service to our Board, she has decided not stand for re-election to the Board of Directors at the end of her current term on the date of our 2021 annual meeting of stockholders.
-Ms. Banner's decision not to stand for re-election was not the result of any disagreement with management or the Board of Directors.
-In connection with Ms. Banner's departure, the Board of Directors passed a resolution reducing the number of directors that constitutes the full Board of Directors from ten to nine directors, effective as of the date of our 2021 annual meeting of stockholders.
+On February 22, 2022, Mr. Arthur French informed our Board of Directors that after over fourteen years of excellent service to our Board since our initial public offering in 2007, he has decided not to stand for re-election to the Board of Directors at the end of his current term on the date of our 2022 Annual Meeting of Stockholders.
+Mr. French's decision not to stand for re-election was not the result of any disagreement with management or the Board of Directors.
+In connection with Mr. French's departure, the Board of Directors passed a resolution reducing the number of directors that constitutes the full Board of Directors from nine to eight directors, effective as of the date of our 2022 Annual Meeting of Stockholders.